-- (1) the loss of open space and recreational facilities will not normally be permitted except where, as part of a community-wide assessment of provision, it is demonstrated that the loss will have no adverse impact on visual or recreational amenity and will release resources for qualitative improvements to facilities in the community as a whole; - (2) Local Plans will identify and seek to address any remaining localised deficiencies in provision; - (3) resources will generally be concentrated on improving the quality, management and accessibility of existing provision; and - (4) all new housing development must contribute to the provision and maintenance of open space and recreational facilities either through on-site provision or contributions to off-site provision.
-Standards will be set out in Local Plans based on the provision of 2.8ha per 1000 persons."
+- (1) the loss of open space and recreational facilities will not normally be permitted except where, as part of a community-wide assessment of provision, it is demonstrated that the loss will have no adverse impact on visual or recreational amenity and will release resources for qualitative improvements to facilities in the community as a whole; - (2) Local Plans will identify and seek to address any remaining localised deficiencies in provision; - (3) resources will generally be concentrated on improving the quality, management and accessibility of existing provision; and

-- 7a.30 This policy seeks to ensure that a satisfactory distribution and quality of open space and recreational facilities exist across the Council area.
+- (4) all new housing development must contribute to the provision and maintenance of open space and recreational facilities either through on-site provision or contributions to off-site provision.
+Standards will be set out in Local Plans based on the provision of 2.8ha per 1000 persons." - 7a.30 This policy seeks to ensure that a satisfactory distribution and quality of open space and recreational facilities exist across the Council area.
 Clause 4 of the policy states that all new housing development must contribute to the provision and maintenance of open space and recreational facilities and that standards will be set out in Local Plans.
-In that regard, Policy SC13 of the Falkirk Council Local Plan Finalised Draft (Deposit Version) indicates that the baseline standard for open space in new development will generally be 60 m2 per dwelling.
-However, circumstances are detailed where a financial contribution towards improvements to off-site facilities may be acceptable. - 7a.31 The Masterplan submitted with the application indicates open space areas adjacent to the Bonny Water and Rowan Tree Burn and sporting facilities in the form of an all-weather pitch, two multi-purpose pitches and an athletics track.
-It is considered that these proposals would satisfy in broad terms the baseline standard of the Falkirk Council Local Plan Finalised Draft (Deposit Version).
+In that regard, Policy SC13 of the Falkirk Council Local Plan indicates that open space and play provision in new developments should be informed by the Council's open space audit and the Supplementary Planning Guidance Note on Open Space and New Development. - 7a.31 The Masterplan submitted with the application indicates open space areas adjacent to the Bonny Water and Rowan Tree Burn and sporting facilities in the form of an all-weather pitch, two multipurpose pitches and an athletics track.
 The detailed provision, location and design would be the subject of any subsequent application for Matters Specified in Conditions.
 This would include consideration of provision of on-site play facilities to serve the proposed development. - 7a.32 Clause 3 of the policy states that resources will generally be concentrated on improving the quality, management and accessibility of existing provision.
-The existing provision at Anderson Park satisfies the accessibility standards detailed in the Council's Consultative Draft Open Space Strategy that would apply to the proposed development.
+The existing provision at Anderson Park satisfies the accessibility standards detailed in the Council's Open Space Strategy that would apply to the proposed development.
 This strategy states that all dwellinghouses should be within 400 metres of a play facility and 800 metres of a sports area.
 The proposed development therefore provides an opportunity to contribute towards improving the quality of these existing facilities.
-In addition, as informed by Community Services (Parks and Recreation) and Community Services (Sports and Leisure), it is recognised that the proposed multi-purpose grass and all weather pitches would satisfy a need in the wider area for such facilities. - 7a.33 Subject to the imposition of appropriate conditions on any grant of permission and/or the satisfactory completion of an appropriate legal agreement, the proposed development accords with this policy. - 7a.34 Policy COM.7 'School Provision' states:
+In addition, it is recognised that the proposed multi-purpose grass and all weather pitches would satisfy a need in the wider area for such facilities. - 7a.33 Subject to the imposition of appropriate conditions on any grant of permission and/or the satisfactory completion of an appropriate legal agreement, the proposed development accords with this policy. - 7a.34 Policy COM.7 'School Provision' states: